-- 1.1 The Trustees shall each year consider for approval an annual Investment Strategy.
+1.1 The Trustees shall each year consider for approval an annual Investment Strategy.
 The Trustees may also request submission of a longer term investment strategy for approval.
-Any proposed in-year modification to the Investment Strategy must be approved by the Trustees. - 1.2 This investment strategy has been prepared with the assistance of Arlingclose, the current treasury advisor to both the Monmouthshire Farm Endowment Trust and also Monmouthshire County Council.
+Any proposed in-year modification to the Investment Strategy must be approved by the Trustees.